karkusviktor/blex/README.md

-    If the feature is Auto Power, second argument is power threshold, and if the feature is Auto Switch, second and third arguments are disable and enable thresholds accor- dingly.
+    If the feature is Auto Power, second argument is power threshold, and if the feature is Auto Switch, second and third arguments are disable and enable thresholds as in order.

     If enable threshold is not given, it will figure that out, and if no threshold is given, it'll revert thresholds of